Veterans Launching Ventures Certificate Course

 What to expect for the blended version of the course.

-- Face-to-face sessions are held either on the Florham Campus in Madision, NJ or the Metropolitan Campus in Teaneck, NJ.
+- Face-to-face workshops are held either on the Florham Campus in Madision, NJ or the Metropolitan Campus in Teaneck, NJ.
 The location varies depending on demand.
 Check the dates and locations on the application form.

 - During the last two weeks of the course, you will finalize your business plan presentations with the assistance of instructors and mentors.

-- Graduation day.
 On the final day of the program, students will present their business plans to faculty and mentors, followed by a graduation reception.

-Courtyard, Hennessy Hall (The Mansion), Florham Campus
+Room C3, Hennessy Hall (the mansion), Florham Campus

 GPS: 1 Mansion Mall, Madison, NJ 07940